What Is 3D Modeling? Understanding the Basics

 1. Solid modeling

 Solid modeling is a computer-aided drawing (CAD) technique used to create 3D solid objects.
 It allows you to create detailed 3D digital objects from simple 2D sketches or basic geometric shapes.
 This method involves taking a rough 2D sketch with dimensions, materials, and composition and turning it into a 3D digital model that shows volume, surfaces, holes, and voids.
-You can then asses how the object responds to real-world stimuli by manipulating it from different angles.
+You can then assess how the object responds to real-world stimuli by manipulating it from different angles.

 2. Procedural modeling